 Each share of common stock entitles the holder to one vote with respect to each matter presented to our stockholders on which the holders of common stock are entitled to vote.
-Subject to any rights that may be applicable to any then outstanding preferred stock, our common stock votes as a single class on all matters relating to the election and removal of directors on our board of directors and as provided by law.
+Subject to any rights that may be applicable to any then outstanding preferred stock, our common stock votes as a single class on all matters relating to the election and removal of directors and as provided by law.
 Holders of our common stock will not have cumulative voting rights.
 Except in respect of matters relating to the election of and removal of directors on our board of directors and as otherwise provided in our certificate of incorporation or required by law, all matters to be voted on by our stockholders must be approved by a majority of the shares present in person or by proxy at the meeting and entitled to vote on the subject matter.
 In the case of election of directors, all matters to be voted on by our stockholders must be approved by a plurality of the votes entitled to be cast by all shares of common stock.
-In the case of removal of directors, all matters to be voted on by our stockholders must be approved by an affirmative vote of $66 \frac{2}{3}\%$ of our common stock, except as set forth in the following sentence.
+In the case of removal of directors, all matters to be voted on by our stockholders must be approved by an affirmative vote of $66 \, ^2/3\%$ of our common stock, except as set forth in the following sentence.
 For so long as Home Holdings and our other Principal Equity Holders own a majority of our common stock, directors may be removed, with or without cause, by the affirmative vote of a majority of our outstanding shares.
+Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," Home Holdings will no longer hold a majority of the voting power of our outstanding common stock after consummation of this offering.